bei1994/Directed-Research/README.md

 ## Tensorflow

 I learned tensorflow through doing tutorial examples, watching videos and reading tensorflow official source.
 Reading source codes is very time consuming and painful.
-But I do get a deeper understanding.
+But I do get a deeper understanding through this process.
 The sources are listed as follows:

 ### Videos